ta2ozg/go-tradingview/README.md

-# Go-Stream: Real-Time BTC/USDT Trading Stack
+# Go-Tradingview: Real-Time BTC/USDT TradingView Stack

 A high-performance, containerized streaming architecture designed to capture, store and visualize real-time BTC/USDT market data.
 This project demonstrates a complete data engineering pipeline using Go, Kafka and QuestDB, featuring a professional TradingView dashboard.